Symphony No. 39 (Michael Haydn): Music

 The first movement is notable for its use of horns in G instead of the usual horns in C (compare Haydn's earlier C major symphonies and those of his brother Joseph), so that the horns can participate in the harmonization of ii chords.
 The music begins straightaway with a triadic theme and bass on the beat, offset by half-beat syncopation in the second violins and violas.

 For the recapitulation, the horns change to horns in C. There are even more horn crook changes in store for the players: in the second movement, the first horn switches to horn in E while the second player switches to horn in D, "a clever use ... to increase the range of notes available on instruments without valves."
-Robbins Landon also points out that in the Andante of this symphony of Haydn's uses the low C of the second trumpet, something Wolfgang Amadeus Mozart also did later when he wrote his Symphony No. 41 in C major (also written in 1788).
+Robbins Landon also points out that in the Andante of this symphony of Haydn's uses the low C of the second trumpet, something Mozart also did later when he wrote his Symphony No. 41 ("Jupiter") (also written in 1788).

-The last movement is a vigorous fugato, something else this work has in common with Mozart's Symphony No. 41 and Haydn's own Symphony No. 28 in C major which Mozart certainly studied.
-Unlike the "Jupiter" Symphony, in this symphony the fugal theme is at its first instance accompanied by its usual countersubject:
+The last movement is a vigorous fugato, something else this work has in common with Mozart's Symphony No. 41 and Haydn's own Symphony No. 28 which Mozart certainly studied.
+Unlike the Jupiter Symphony, in this symphony the fugal theme is at its first instance accompanied by its usual countersubject:

 Robbins Landon speculates that Mozart also studied Haydn's No. 39 before writing his No. 41, since he "often requested his father Leopold to send him the latest fugue that Haydn had written."
 (Robbins Landon, 1967) Whether Mozart knew Haydn's later C major symphony has not been proven conclusively by historical means, but Alfred Einstein ranks among the convinced, because of comparisons of the music.
 As in the first movement, in the last movement the two horns again begin in G and switch to in C for the recapitulation.

 According to Leopold Mozart, Michael Haydn considered continuo to be essential even for his most fully instrumented works.
 Yet only one recording of Symphony No. 39 uses harpsichord continuo, Pál Németh with Capella Savaria; the bass line for the figured bass realization is the bassoons' and not the celli's.
 Neither Johannes Goritzki nor Hans-Peter Frank have continuo in their recordings.